KeyWorksRW/wxUiEditor/README.md

 ## Building

-Currently, you will need wxWidgets 3.15 installed somewhere with the `wx/` directory in your $INCLUDE environment variable, and a path to the wxWidgets libraries in your $LIB environment variable.
-Note that the Debug build uses the wxWidgets dlls, but the Release build expects static libraries.
-Currently, it's not possible to use vcpkg for the Release build because it also requires static versions of the CRT.

-The easiest way to build the libraries is to run the following commands:
+To build the Windows version of **wxUiEditor**, run the following two commands from the root of the repository:

 ```
     cmake -G "Ninja Multi-Config" . -B build
     cmake.exe --build build --config Release
 ```

+Note that the linking stage of the Release build will take quite a bit of time.

 See [Developer notes](docs/DEV_NOTES.md) for more information about the code.